Grad. Researcher at Broad Institute of MIT & Harvard

 daviddao at broad.mit.edu

-"I am interested in machine learning (especially deep learning) and its applications, including bioinformatics, computer vision, natural language understanding and information retrieval"
+"I am interested in machine learning (especially deep learning) and its applications in human health and autonomous robots"

 Grad.
 Researcher at Broad Institute of MIT and Harvard